Application Programming Interface

 query_string

 A query string is a list of parameters used to customize the request.
 If a query string is not specified, default values will be returned.
 A list of valid query string parameters and their default values is below.
-The flatfile endpoint uses different query strings than the table endpoints.
-See the flatfile section for more details.query string options for table endpoints
+The flatfile, responseSpectra, and fourierSpectra endpoints have additional query string options, as discussed in their respective sections below.query string options for table endpoints

 query string parameter | default | description |